Overview

 Academic support

-Students are supported with academic or subject-related queries by a programme director, module leaders, academic advisors (you’ll have an academic advisor from the teaching team as soon as you arrive with us), and university central support services.
+Students are supported with academic or subject-related queries by a programme director, module leaders, academic advisors, and university central support services.
+You’ll have an academic advisor from the teaching team as soon as you arrive with us.

-If you need a bit of extra help with certain skills such as academic writing, English, maths, or statistics, academic tutors offer workshops, drop-in sessions, and one-to-one appointments to help you achieve your potential.
+If you need a bit of extra help with certain skills such as academic writing, English, maths, or statistics, Student Support Hub members offer workshops, drop-in sessions, and one-to-one appointments to help you achieve your potential.

 You can receive advice and guidance on all aspects of the IT systems provided by the university from our IT Service Desks located on all three campuses.
 Our Student Support hubs feature centralised helpdesks.